Moving to Amsterdam: Essentials Tips For Relocation

 2. Amsterdam Cost of Living

-Again, Amsterdam can be pretty expensive, and we’d be lying if we claimed that it’s a budget traveler’s dream.
+Again, accommodation in Amsterdam can be pretty expensive, and we’d be lying if we claimed that it’s a budget traveler’s dream.

 But it doesn’t have to be prohibitively expensive in the way that many people believe it to be.